Fiber is an important nutrient that keeps our digestive system running smoothly. Here are the top healthy High Fiber Foods for Babies and Toddlers.

 - Ensures absorption of nutrients

-Besides these benefits, eating high fiber foods also prevents nutritional deficiencies, since most fiber-rich foods are rich in minerals vitamins and antioxidants.
+Besides these benefits, eating high fiber foods for babies and toddlers also prevents nutritional deficiencies, since most fiber-rich foods are rich in minerals vitamins and antioxidants.
 On the other hand, not having enough fiber can lead to several problems:

 - Firm, hard and dry stools